 can do for your child is to show your love and affection.
 But there are also

 many other ways you can help your preschooler grow and learn.

 Offer your child healthy foods.
 Keep lots of fruits,

 vegetables, and healthy snacks in the house.

 Make time for your child to be active.
-Limit TV time to 2
+Limit TV and computer time to 2

 hours a day or less.